-I am Professor of Information Systems Management at Newcastle University where I direct the Centre for Knowledge Innovation Technology and Enterprise (KITE) and teach in the Business School.
+I am Professor of Information Systems Management and Director of the Newcastle University Research Centre for Knowledge Innovation Technology and Enterprise (KITE).
 My research interests are in public service innovation and sociotechnical systems: the role that data, information and information systems play in inter-organisational innovation and relationships.

 To keep up to date with what I am doing follow me on Twitter @WilsoRob